pmalonis/birdwerdz/README.md

 ### Command-line interface

 The command-line interface works with hdf5 files saved according to the [arf](https://github.com/margoliashlab/arf) standard.
 Your recordings should be saved as arf datasets.
 Make sure that the datatype attribute of these datasets is set to 1 (the code for audio data), so that the program knows which recordings in the file to analyze.
 The arf file should also contain a template recording, and a label dataset which labels events or intervals in the template.
-The end result after running through the birdwerdz procedure will be that the original arf file will have added to it

 To use the birdwerdz command-line interface, enter commands of the form "birdwerdz [command]."
 The available commands are "classify", 'cluster", "label", "plot", and "select."
 Entering "birdwerdz -h" will list these commands and their descriptions.
 Entering "birdwerdz [command] -h" will print the documentation for each command.